Data Center Temperature Sensor Placement

 Even more essential than having well-placed sensors is understanding how to set alarms properly.
 For this, you must first know the temperature and humidity thresholds of your center.

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) is one of the industry leaders in determining temperature thresholds.
-As stated in the 2016 guidelines, ASHRAE advises keeping data center temperatures over 64 degrees and below 81 degrees Fahrenheit – a range of only 17 degrees.
-Any changes in the thresholds are within ASHRAE’s 2019 update to energy standard 90.4.
+As stated in their 2021 Fifth Edition of Thermal Guidelines for Data Processing Environments, ASHRAE advises keeping data center

-But, with consistent monitoring and control, you can extend the lifespans of your equipment and increase uptime.
-ASHRAE recommends a minimum humidity of 20% and a maximum of 80%, with the sweet spot sitting in the center at 50%.
-The goal is to stay as close to 50% as possible.
-It will ensure optimal performance and reduce the risk of damage or downtime.
+You can extend the lifespans of your equipment and increase uptime with consistent monitoring and control.
+ASHRAE recommends a minimum humidity of 20% and a maximum of 80%, with the goal being to stay as close to 50% as possible.
+It will ensure optimal

 Just as with temperature, you should create early and emergency alerts to ensure you can respond in time.
 For early warnings, it’s best to set alarms to trigger around 40% and 60% humidity, whereas critical notifications should trigger around 30% and 70%.